Advocacy Services

 Respondent Advocacy

-Respondent Advocacy is designed to support students who are navigating the Title IX process as respondents in cases involving gender-based harm.
+Respondent Advocacy is designed to support those who are navigating the Title IX process as respondents in cases involving gender-based harm.

 Our approach is non-punitive and rooted in empathy, aiming to foster insight and healing.